morganrivers/bash_history_improved/README.md

 That way, control+u will search all the bash history, not just the history in the terminal which you have open at the time (this is what you typically get with "history" command or with control+r by default in fzf).

 ## Limitations
-If the system shuts down unexpectedly (e.g. power loss), the script will not be able to backup your Bash history since before the backup was run with crontab, and so the restored history file may not include commands typed in the last minute or two.
+If the system shuts down unexpectedly (e.g. power loss), the script will not be able to backup your Bash history since before the backup was run with crontab, and so the restored history file may not include commands typed in the last minute or two (up to 5 minutes).

 Also as you can see, it's a bit hacky.
 It probably only works on debian, ubuntu, and maybe arch.
-But it has only been tested in Debian.
+But it has been tested in Debian and Ubunu.
 Let me know if it works in these other operating systems!

 ## Conclusion